About

 Get Involved

-If you are interested in joining the Friends of the Tame Valley (whatever time you can give to help with litter picking, footpath renewal or nature and conservation work will be greatly appreciated) email the Secretary, Andrew Gwynne, at ajgwnne@sky.com
+If you are interested in joining the Friends of the Tame Valley (whatever time you can give to help with litter picking, footpath renewal or nature and conservation work will be greatly appreciated) email the us at friendsoftamevalley@gmail.com

 Our Committee